selfdual-brain/phouka/readme.md

 - network failures
 - node crashes

-Currently we implement only the "cloning" model of equivocators, so when a validator node splits into N identical, independent validator nodes, which are not "aware" they are part of split (something like this may happen in real life when a master-slave failover configuration fails, and the slave node - using same credentials as the master - joins the blockchain network, using the most up-to-date state snapshot of master).
+Currently, we implement only the "cloning" model of equivocators, so a situation when a validator node "splits" into N identical, independent validator nodes, which are not "aware" they are part of split (something like this may happen in real life when a master-slave failover configuration fails, and the slave node - using same credentials as the master - joins the blockchain network, using the most up-to-date state snapshot of master).

 The network model covers: